 The side effects of Tony's gold medal became even more pronounced after the Atlanta Paralympic Games.

-Bryan became the head coach of the USA Paralympic Track and Field team after his success with Tony at the Paralympics and other athletes.
+Bryan became the head coach of the USA Paralympic Track and Field team after his success with Tony and other athletes at the Paralympics.
 He took a USA Paralympic Track And Field Athletes to Athens, Greece, and performed admirably.
 However, this was just the prelude to even greater things to come.

 Probably even just as important, the Paralympic experience served as a springboard for Bryan to work with injured soldiers for many years at Walter Reed Hospital and other similar organizations for injured vets around the United States.
 Like Mr. Perot, coach Hoddle would show Tony’s wins on the track from Atlanta to Veterans nationwide.

-The first-time coach Hoddle saw all those veterans who lost limbs defending our country in one room he left the room to cry.
+The first time Coach Hoddle saw all those veterans who had lost limbs defending our country in one room, he left the room to cry.

 Bryan became nationally known as "The Soldiers Coach."
 Runner’s World Magazine recognized Bryan as one of the top influencers in the world in his specialty due to his work with Paralympic Athletes and soldiers.

-Bryan’s work was an outgrowth of Tony’s Gold Medal runs, a significant side effect, if you will, of the Atlanta Paralympics, his success in Greece, and his contact with Mr. Perot while working with Tony.
+Bryan’s work was an outgrowth of Tony’s Gold Medal runs, a significant side effect of the Atlanta Paralympics, his success in Greece, and his contact with Mr. Perot while working with Tony.

 Bryan is instrumental in helping with the Invictus Games, the "Olympic Games for Disabled Veterans."
-Bryan is on the group's board trying to bring this worldwide event to a future location in America.
-Even today, Tony's legacy in Atlanta lives on through Bryan’s work as I write this article in September 2021.
+Bryan is on the group's board, trying to bring this worldwide event to a future location in America.
+Today, Tony's legacy in Atlanta lives on through Bryan’s work as I wrote this article in September 2021.